google/asylo/asylo/examples/sgx_release_enclaves/README.md

 The high-level steps of this process are:

-1. Build the enclave for release and prepare data for signing.
+1. Define your enclave targets to explicitly produce a sigstruct and incorporate a signature (made in step 3) of it into a final signed enclave binary.

+2. Build the sigstruct target to get the file to sign.

-2. Sign the enclave material with an Intel-whitelisted enclave-signing key.
+3. Sign the enclave material with an enclave-signing key.

-3. Incorporate signed material into the enclave binary.
+4. Build the enclave target with the incorporated signature.

+Steps 1 and 3 are supported by Asylo build rules.

 ### Step 0: Setup